octaviaguo/Ontonotes_NER/README.md

 # Ontonotes_NER
-Train an NER model on Ontonotes V5.
+Train an NER model on Ontonotes V5 using Allennlp implementation.

 ## Instructions
 1. Please define the data paths and model path in run.sh;